CorgiDev/animalDex/README.md

 Instructions for installing Node.js can be found [here for Windows](http://treehouse.github.io/installation-guides/windows/node-windows.html), or [here for Mac](http://treehouse.github.io/installation-guides/mac/node-mac.html).
 ###Install Nodemon
 If you encounter some errors, when you type 'node app' in your command line tool, you may need to type 'npm install nodemon -g' to install Nodemon.
-###Issues with Chrome
+###Issues with Browsers
 If you go to load the app in Chrome and it refuses to load citing a security issue or protocol issue, try loading it by going to [127.0.0.1:4242](http://127.0.0.1:4242) instead of localhost:4242.
+In IE, you can load it with localhost:port or the ip:port combination, but you may have to manually type http:// before it before it will load.
+No issues were experienced with Firefox during testing, but that does not mean they will not introduce something to cause the same issues soon.

 ## Authors